davestewart/javascript-state-machine/readme.md

 - `demo` - compile, watch and copy the development build to `demo/` and serve demo files at `http://localhost:8888`
 - `test` - run all tests

+To run a single or set of tests, use the following syntax:

+- `npm run test -- --grep="<filename>"`

 ## Mentions